potassco/clorm/docs/clorm/embedding.rst

        return tmp

-Clorm provides a way to simplify this data translation by declaring a function *type case signature* and using the signature to generate wrapper Python code that performs the required conversions.
+Clorm provides a way to simplify this data translation by declaring a function *type cast signature* and using the signature to generate wrapper Python code that performs the required conversions.
 The code above can be replaced with:

 .. code-block:: python